 The name “Ovid” is in reference to the Roman poet Publius Ovidius Naso (simply known as Ovid), who lived from 43 bc to 17 ad.
 This poet’s most famous work was titled Metamorphoses – a title which is appropriate considering its relevance to the wine industry.
 This poem is epic, with nearly 12,000 lines, a volume of work that encompasses 15 books.
 A number of notable authors have been influenced by his works including William Shakespeare.

-After selling the company in 1998 Nelson and Johnson purchased property and built a private home on Pritchard Hill (just east of Oakville).
+After selling the company in 1998 Nelson and Johnson purchased their property (from the long time Long family who have sold off parcels over the decades on Pritchard Hill to notables such as Colgin Cellars and Gandona Estate).
+They soon built a private home on site (just east of Oakville).
 When Mark and Dana purchased the property it had not yet been planted to grape vines, however the area in general had already proven itself.
 Chappellet Winery has been on Pritchard Hill since the late 1960’s, One of their immediate neighbors, David Arthur Vineyards has been growing vines here since the early 1980s and others had been growing grapes here prior to their arrival.
 Colgin, produces one of Napa’s most highly sought after wines via their allocation list, is one of their neighbors and Bryant Family is also located within this premium part of the valley.

 Ovid planted 15 acres to all red varieties in 2000 (the majority being Cabernet Sauvignon and Cabernet Franc) and in the process took out amazing quantities of rock (5,000 cubic yards of stone by their estimate).
 They also grow less then 3/4 of an acre of Syrah; Pritchard Hill has very few Syrah vines (Colgin and Melanson are two vineyards that come to mind).